Western Uganda campaign of 1979: Tanzanian advance into the Rwenzori Mountains

 When the 206th Brigade approached Kasese, they were fired upon by Uganda Army troops, but the attackers quickly fled.
 The town's population happily greeted the Tanzanians, with many buildings being adorned with the colors of Obote's Uganda People's Congress.
 At this point, the TPDF troops were next to the border of Zaire (present-day Democratic Republic of the Congo); securing it proved difficult.
 The Zairian border guards were undermanned, poorly paid, and isolated; they did not interfere with either Ugandan stragglers or the TPDF troops.
 Many Uganda Army soldiers exploited this to first flee across the border, and then launch raids from their new bases in Zaire into Tanzanian-occupied Ugandan territory.
 Among these UA forces were the remnants of Tizihwayo's troops.
 As the Zairian border guards did nothing to stop them, the TPDF responded to the raids by often chasing the UA raiders deep into Zairian territory.
 Zairian civilians were generally friendly and welcoming toward the TPDF troops.
 As the Tanzanians secured the border and Uganda Army troops fled the region, the separatist Rwenzururu movement exploited the unrest.
 It moved into areas vacated by Amin's followers, and captured weapons left behind by the Uganda Army.
+The insurgents reportedly captured "several truckloads" of weaponry from the Uganda Army.
 Thus, the movement was able to equip its troops, previously often limited to spears, with modern guns and mortars, and extend its territorial control.
 According to historian Derek R. Peterson, the Rwenzururu movement played an underappreciated role "in the ousting of Idi Amin in 1979".